bmshin02/bmshin02/README.md

 ## About Me

-- 🎓 Incoming M.S.
+- 🎓 M.S.
 Software Engineering student at UC Irvine
 - 💻 Interested in full-stack development, AI, and software engineering
 - 🎮 Built interactive Roblox experiences with 50,000+ total visits
 - 📹 Built a web app that contributed to an increase of ~4,000 subscribers on YouTube in a short time frame